Preventing Escape

 by Jennifer Macke

 Escape is one of the leading causes of death for captive newts and salamanders.
-Unfortunately, most people don't learn this until they have lost at least one animal this way.
+Unfortunately, most most of us have learned this lesson the hard way.
+We don't realize the hazard until losing an animal this way.

 There are several things you can do to reduce this risk.

-- Engineer tank lids to make escape impossible.
+- Engineer tank lids to make escape absolutely impossible.

-- Never assume that a newt or salamander "couldn't possibly".
+- Never assume that a newt or salamander "couldn't".
 These animals are Houdini-like in their ability to find a way out!
-Even large caudates (tiger salamanders and 10-inch ribbed newts, for example) have been known to climb out.
+Even large caudates (tiger salamanders and 10-inch ribbed newts, for example) have been known to climb glass and get out.

 The photos below show specific things that you should do (or avoid) when designing a tank lid for a newt or salamander.